gnh1201/alwayshttps/README.md

 # alwayshttps.js
-Alwayshttps.js keeps your web site's HTTPS connection up at all times.
+Alwayshttps.js keeps your website's HTTPS connection up at all times.

 ## pros
 - Helps you stay out of HTTPS connections.